 As a result, this is the protocol that is being followed by the Centers for Disease Control in the United States wherein 60 degrees Celsius is the ideal temperature to kill most viruses or any other pathogens.
-Take note that this method is not exactly sanitization but instead, this is more in line as a form of pasteurization.2
+Take note that this method is not exactly sanitization but instead, this is more in line with a form of pasteurization.2

 Now that we’ve understood how heat or boiling water affect pathogens, let’s familiarize ourselves first with the virus that is the focus of this topic, the Coronavirus.3

-The Coronavirus which also goes by the name, SARS-CoV-2 is a more recently-discovered virus that surfaced last 2019.
-This highly-contagious virus has an incubation period of 14 days and causes symptoms ranging from what is observed in fever or flu up to diarrhea, loss of smell or taste, nausea and even shortness of breath.
+The Coronavirus which also goes by the name, SARS-CoV-2 is a more recently discovered virus that surfaced last 2019.
+This highly contagious virus has an incubation period of 14 days and causes symptoms ranging from what is observed in fever or flu up to diarrhea, loss of smell or taste, nausea, and even shortness of breath.

-In some cases, Coronavirus can be mild but there have been instances where it became severe leading to complications such as pneumonia, kidney failure and at worst cases, death.
+In some cases, Coronavirus can be mild but there have been instances where it became severe leading to complications such as pneumonia, kidney failure, and at worst cases, death.

-Now that we’ve familiarize ourselves with exactly what virus we are dealing with, let us proceed to the main scope of this article – to find out whether boiling water can kill the Coronavirus.
+Now that we’ve familiarized ourselves with exactly what virus we are dealing with, let us proceed to the main scope of this article – to find out whether boiling water can kill the Coronavirus.

 Does boiling water kill Coronavirus?

-According to a study conducted by a team of French researches at the Aix-Marseille University in France – it was discovered that Coronavirus is quite the heat-resistant pathogen.
+According to a study conducted by a team of French researchers at the Aix-Marseille University in France – it was discovered that Coronavirus is quite the heat-resistant pathogen.
 Tests were conducted on the virus samples.

 The samples were exposed to different temperatures of heat (56 degrees Celsius for 30 minutes, 60 degrees Celsius for 60 minutes, and 92 degrees Celsius for 15 minutes) and the results were published in a journal at bioRxiv.org.